-13 Sequence diagram of search process
+Fig. 13.
+Sequence diagram of search process

-The search process of the system: fter getting the user's request from the server, the keywords are sent to the Search controller to screen the data in resource database.
+The search process of the system proceeds as follows: After getting the user's request from the server, the keywords are sent to the Search controller to screen the data in resource database.
 When the matching and approximate data results are found, the Search controller calculates and verifies the value of the resources through the LRV Rank module service, and then returns the organized results to the controller.
 Finally, the controller returns a sorted list of results to the user browser through the HTTP server.
 Users get valuable resources that match their requests.

 5 ALGORITHMS

-This chapter describes key algorithms and methods proposed for this learning resource search engine, to achieve the goal of “good user experience”means: (1) access to search results, and (2) learning resources, which is in line with the theme of the thesis.
-From point-of-view, the are storage and search efficiency and resource sorting and filtering.
+This chapter describes key algorithms and methods proposed for this learning resource search engine, to achieve the goal of “good user experience”, which means: (1) fast access to search results, and (2) valuable learning resources, which is in line with the theme of the thesis.
+From a development point-of-view, the goals are “storage and search efficiency” and “resource sorting and filtering”.

-The definitions and methods in traditional search enginesRD, which stands for Resource Discovery[6].
+The definitions and methods in traditional search engines enable RD, which stands for Resource Discovery[6].
 RD has been explained in chapter 2.2.
-The algorithms the learning resource search engine system LRV, which stands for “Degree of Learning Resource Value”.
+The algorithms that we developed for the learning resource search engine system are collectively called LRV, which stands for “Learning Resource Value”.
+LRV has advantages over RD as detailed below.
 Like the approach of RD, LRV contains two parts: storage-query and results-rank.

-5.1 RD
+5.1 Improvements over RD

-The traditional RD when the learning resource search engine.
+The traditional RD approach has certain limitations when applied to the learning resource search engine.

-The distributed system large of storage and needs hundreds of distributed servers. our system we only save the links and information resources, without caching any original resources.
-If we assume learning resource database is significantly lighter than those all-purpose search engines, we choose to use distributed storageneed to adopt a new file system
+The distributed system needed for RD requires large amounts of storage and needs hundreds of distributed servers.
+The need to distribute resources to multiple servers can result in the waste of many physical resources, and in terms of software design it is also costly to create and maintain such a system.
+In contrast, in our system we only save the links and vital information about resources, without caching any original resources.
+If we assume that the learning resource database is significantly lighter than those of all-purpose search engines, we can choose not to use distributed storage for it, and even if we choose to use distributed storage, we do not need to adopt a new file system such as GFS to distribute our database.

 The learning resource search engine also needs its specially designed ranking methods to achieve good performance.
-In Chapter 3, we have listed a number of search engine problems in particular area learning resources.
+In Chapter 3, we have listed a number of search engine problems in the particular area of learning resources.
 The traditional RD approach calculates the significance of each keyword [ w1, w2 ... wn ] in a resource (as explained Section 2.4).
 However, this score is too simple for learning resources.
-Besides the degree of matching keywords and frequency, learning resources have more important attributes to determine the quality of the resources.
-In the section 3.2, 3 displays the 6 vital attributes of a learning resource: Suitability, Popularity, Reliability, Practicality, Feedback and Cost.
+Besides the degree of matching keywords and frequency of appearance, learning resources have more important attributes to determine the quality of the resources.
+In the section 3.2, Fig. 3 displays the 6 vital attributes of a learning resource: Suitability, Popularity, Reliability, Practicality, Feedback and Cost.
 Among those attributes, the traditional RDS can measure only two of them: suitability and popularity.

-The proposed learning resource search engine allows users to , , and resources.
-These features human input give the proposed search engine more power to measure the value (quality) of resources.
-The learning resource system has its own ranking calculation systems to measure all the 6 features.
-The difference traditional RD and our LRV in ranking characteristics is listed in Table 2.
-More details are presented in next sections.
+The proposed learning resource search engine allows users to “like”, “comment”, “cite” and “recommend” resources.
+These features that incorporate human input give the proposed search engine more power to measure the value (quality) of resources.
+The learning resource system has its own ranking calculation systems to measure all of the 6 features.
+The differences between traditional RD and our LRV in ranking characteristics is listed in Table 2.
+More details are presented in the next sections.

-Table 2 Characteristics in RD and LRV
+Table 2.
+Characteristics in RD and LRV